AtomicGaming666/My-Discord-Rich-Presence/readme.md

 ![Minecraft Tracker Demo](https://cdn.discordapp.com/attachments/1106854991945289758/1125756108695412807/image.png)

 Above is a screenshot showcasing the Minecraft Tracker in action.
-Sorry it's a bit cut off; we'll update it later to provide a complete view.

 ### How to Use
 To use the Minecraft Tracker for your server, you'll need to follow these steps: